 My secret ingredient to customize your hold

-Not everyone is blessed with wavy or curly hair, but that doesn’t mean that can’t get curls with hold!
+Not everyone is blessed with wavy or curly hair, but that doesn't mean that you can't get curls that hold!
 Sugar is a great addition to your Ocean Waves Spray that can help give your hair the extra hold that it might need!
 Adding 1 Tbsp. to this spray will give you a medium/normal hold and adding 2 Tbsps. sugar to this spray will give you a heavier hair spray hold.

 Add a little bit of color to your spray

 One of my favorite parts about making my own hair care is customizing my products to my own hair's needs.
 I love adding different herbs to not only get nourishment but also color!
 I have been known to add all sorts of hair coloring herbs to my haircare concoctions!
 To enhance blonde hair, chamomile tea can be substituted in place of the water in this recipe.
 To enhance brunette hair, black tea or coffee can bring out the brown colors in your hair.
 To enhance red hair, hibiscus tea can bring out the pretty reds!
 If using tea instead of clean Berkey Filtered Water, be sure to store in the fridge up to a week!

 - 1/2 cup filtered water + water to fill, hot

 - 1 1/2 tsp. dead sea salt (or pink Himalayan salt)

 - 1/2 tsp. curling custard (or your favorite conditioner)

 - 1-2 Tbsps. organic sugar (optional – for normal hold use 1 Tbsp., for heavy-hold use 2 Tbsp.)